MinchinWeb/minchin.pelican.readers.microblog/README.rst

 Background Notes (on Micro Blogging)
 ------------------------------------

-Microblogging is generally considered to be blog posts, but very short in length.
+Microblogging is here considered to be blog posts, but very short in length.

 The most common example is Twitter, with an original limit of 140 characters (to be less than the SMS max of 160 characters).
 Twitter has since doubled their limit to 280 characters.
 The default on Mastodon is 500 characters, the same as (newly released) Threads.
 (Note that on Twitter, all links are run through a shortener and so are considered 23 characters long.)
+Here, the default soft limit is 140 characters.
+You can choose to ignore that, or set a higher limit (via ``MICROBLOG_MAX_LENGTH``), but there are certain assumptions about presentation that start to fail as the posts get longer....

 Installation
 ------------